Healthy carbonated drinks: The science behind the switch for men

 Image by Ri_Ya from Pixabay

 “The transition from sugary soda to functional carbonated drinks is one of the highest-yield changes a man can make for his metabolic health.
-You remove the liquid sugar that drives insulin resistance and visceral fat, while potentially adding compounds that support the gut microbiome.
+You remove the liquid sugar that is strongly associated with insulin resistance and visceral fat, while potentially adding compounds that support the gut microbiome.
 However, not every can labeled ‘healthy’ delivers on its promise.”

 Dr. Susan Carter, MD